-Digital Scientific Scales for Precise, Accurate Weighing
+Scientific Scales for Precise, Accurate Weighing

 The online resource Sciencing explains that scientific weight scales "are used to measure the weight and mass of many different kinds of solids, liquids or powders."
-When you select a scientific scale two crucial factors to keep in mind are precision and accuracy, and there is an important difference.
+That suggests that scientific scales have many different applications.
+We describe some of these in this post.

-In Selection Tips for Precision Digital Scales, we explain a $5,000 wristwatch may be precise, but if the hands are set wrong it does not show the accurate time.
+As defined in our post on the topic, a $5,000 wristwatch may be precise, but if the hands are set wrong it does not show the accurate time.
 More to our point for considering a scientific scale, repeatedly placing a test weight on a digital scale may show the same result on the readout, meaning the scale is precise.

-The post also defines other important features to guide your selection criteria when purchasing a scientific scale.
+This post also defines other important features to guide your selection criteria when purchasing a scientific scale.

 Scientific Scales for Accurate, Precise Weighing from Milligrams to KilogramsWeight accuracy - that is, exactly how accurate is the weight of an item - is of critical importance across businesses ranging from compounding pharmaceuticals to calculating the weight of construction products delivered to or shipped from the loading dock.

 Capable of weighing to within the sub-milligram range such as 0.1mg or in the case of semi-micro balances within 0.01mg readability, which is the number you see on the display.
 Upper weighing capacity is limited for analytical balances, depending on the models.
 Weighing pans are enclosed to protect them from dust and stray air currents that can affect accuracy.